ssinyagin/gerty/doc/gerty_architecture.markdown

 The attribute values are hierarchically inherited from the top to the bottom.
-For example, when the access driver looks for the **auth-password** attribute, it would be searched first in device class definition, then in its parent classes, then at the device list level, and finally at the job level.
+For example, when the access driver looks for the **auth-password** attribute, it would be searched first in device class definition, then in its parent classes, then at the device list level, then at the job level, and finally at the siteconfig level.

 Example of a job file: